 Review the key terms related to the carbon cycle with this homework activity.

 Review the key terms related to the nitrogen cycle with this homework activity.

 A quick multiple choice quiz covering the following topics: biotic vs. abiotic, organism, populations, communities, ecosystem, population density, limiting factor and carrying capacity, reading population graphs, adaptations, niche, energy pyramids and food webs, symbiotic relationships, and types of consumers

 In most units I require a performance based summative (such as a project) as well as a written test.
 This study guide and test cover all the topics in this unit, allowing students to express their knowledge with a variety of question types.

 - Invasive Species Project

-- Mars Biosphere Reading
+- Biosphere Project

 This product is designed to be affordable and useful to teachers in middle school science.
 Help me serve you and others through this bundle (or the creation of new resources) by leaving feedback.
 My work is meaningful when it takes some of the stress off of YOU.

 Teaching is a weird job.
 I’d love to connect and discuss our successes and failures on my instagram (@laney.leee).
 Please reach out and ask me anything.